foqueiroz/arcdocs.github.io/book/software/libraries/qt.md

 ## The qt module on the HPC

-The qt module can be loaded into your environment with the following command:
+The Qt module can be loaded into your environment with the following command:

 ```bash
 $ module add qt
 ```

-The qt module is available on ARC3 and ARC4:
+The Qt module is available on ARC3 and ARC4:

 ```{list-table}
 :header-rows: 1